danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 }
 ```

+Problem: You render the component, then are forced to re-render when data arrives<!-- .element: class="fragment" -->

 Note:
 - You're probably used to seeing this sort of pattern within your components
-- As I mentioned earlier, the problem we have here is that the data is only ever fetched after the component has finished rendering
+- The problem we have here is that the data is only ever fetched after the component has finished rendering
 - Which means the data changes, and does what?
 - Causes a re-render